eduardopiairo/learnpipe/finops/finops-foundation-framework.md

 - Difficult edge cases are being addressed
 - Very high goals/KPIs set on the measurement of success
 - Automation is the preferred approach

+## FinOps Personas
+- FinOps Practitioner
+- Executives
+- Business/Product Owner
+- Engineering and Operations
+- Finance
+- Procurement

+### FinOps Practitioner
+-Primary Goal: Drive best practices into the organization through education, standardization, and cultural growth and support.

+### Executives

+#### CEO
+Primary Goal: Assurance that cloud investments are aligned with business objectives.

+#### CTO / CIO
+Primary Goal: Leverage technology to give the business a market and competitive advantage.

+#### CFO
+Primary Goal: Manage the cost of cloud utilization (among other costs across the org) and ensuring that money is wisely spent.

+### Business/Product Owner

+#### Product Owner
+Primary Goal: Quickly bring new products and features to market with an accurate price point.

+### Engineering and Operations

+#### Engineering Lead
+Primary Goal: Deliver faster and high quality services to the organisation, whilst maintaining business as usual.

+### Finance

+#### IT Finance Manager
+Primary Goal: Accurately budget, forecast, and report cloud costs.

+### Procurement
+Primary Goal: Cloud platform relationship management.

+### ITAM Leader / Practitioner (NEW)
+Primary Goal: Ensure that all IT assets are being used to their fullest potential and that the organization is getting the best value for its investments in IT.
+Also ensuring that the organization is fully compliant with all licensing and regulatory requirements.

+### Sustainability Practitioner within IT (NEW)
+Primary Goal: To integrate sustainability principles into enterprise IT operations, reducing environmental impact, and driving cost and carbon efficiencies.